Konichiwawa/Data-Professional-Survey-Breakdown/README.md

 ## Tools
 - Excel: Used for initial data handling.
-- Power BI: Used to build an interactive dashboard.
+- Power BI: Used to transform data in Power Query and build an interactive dashboard.

 ## Resources
 - Power BI file containing the interactive dashboard (requires Power BI to open).